Generic Name: thiotepa

 Thiotepa may also be used for purposes not listed in this medication guide.

-What are the possible side effects of thiotepa (Thiotepa)?
+What are the possible side effects of thiotepa?

 - easy bruising, unusual bleeding (nose, mouth, vagina, or rectum), purple or red pinpoint spots under your skin;

-- mild pain where the medicine was injected;
+- pain or irritation where the injection was given;

 - missed menstrual periods.